About Post-Exposure Prophylaxis (PEP)

 - Prophylaxis = preventing an infection from occurring

 - Post-exposure prophylaxis (PEP) is an HIV prevention option where HIV-negative individuals take HIV medications after coming into contact with HIV to reduce their risk of becoming infected.
-Medication for PEP is taken everyday for one month and must be started as soon as possible after contact with HIV
+Medication for PEP is taken every 28 days and must be started as soon as possible after contact with HIV

 Who should take PEP?